cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 - zero\_bytes(n) denotes a function that returns n octets with value 0.

 - o\_cat(bytes1,bytes2) denotes a function for ordered concatenation of octet strings.
-It places the lexiographically larger octet string first and prepends the two bytes from the octet string "oc" to the result.
+It places the lexiographically larger octet string first and prepends the two bytes from the octet string b"oc" to the result.
 (Explicit reference code for this function is given in the appendix.)

 - transcript(MSGa,MSGb) denotes function outputing a string for the protocol transcript with messages MSGa and MSGb.
   In applications where CPace is used without clear initiator and responder roles, i.e. where the ordering of messages is